Using protoc Plugins

 during CI builds but do not prevent the application being built locally.

-On Linux, MacOS, and other POSIX-like operating systems, this will read the $PATH
+On Linux, macOS, and other POSIX-like operating systems, this will read the $PATH environment

 variable and search for a binary named the given name case-sensitively.
 The executable MUST be